Foundation / Corporation

 Niagara Community Foundation

 Grants to Ontario charitable organizations for collaborative programs that meet urban and rural environmental challenges in the Niagara region.
-All applicants must have a grant consultation with the Foundation prior to applying at least seven days before the deadline, as well as a consultation with the Niagara Peninsula Conservation Authority (NPCA).
+All applicants must have a grant consultation with the Foundation prior to applying at least seven days before the deadline.
 The Foundation welcomes applications from eligible youth-led initiatives and volunteer groups.

 Priorities for funding include programs that: